marksto/data-sources/README.md

 automatically receive notifications about the need for their dependencies data updates.
 And even if they received such notifications, it is not entirely clear how they would work in case of cascading updates of the dependent tables graph.

 Here's where the _Data Sources_ come to the rescue!
+With this ready-to-go Java library one may keep their tabular data and business logic in a familiar Google Spreadsheets format (with built-in formulas and/or custom AppScript functions) while [synchronizing dependencies graph](#the-how) automatically via the minimalistic [API](#the-code).

-With this ready-to-go Java library one may keep their data and business logic in a familiar Google Spreadsheets format while [synchronizing dependencies graph](#the-how) automatically via the minimalistic [API](#the-code).
-Moreover, you might want to export the data or run [some Java workloads](#usage-examples) with it — here is where the built-in JSON Schema-based mapping facilities come in very handy.
+Moreover, you might want to export the data or run [some Java workloads](#usage-examples) with it — here is where the built-in JSON Schema-based data mapping facilities come in very handy.
+The ability to receive from your spreadsheets not the raw data (meaningless `List<List<...>>` in Java), but full-fledged _business entities_ (with clear semantics and defined structure) takes work with Google Sheets API to a new level of convenience, starting to resemble the ORM for a traditional database.